Where can I work?

 For information on recognition of teaching certificates generally in Canada, visit the TESL Canada site at http://www.tesl.ca/.
 For recognition of teaching certificates in Ontario, visit the TESL Ontario site at http://www.teslontario.org/.

-If you do not possess a completed university degree, even with a CELTA, you will not qualify for employment at any of the Canadian language institutes, either public or private, that are members of Languages Canada - you may qualify for employment with private language schools that are not members of Languages Canada With a university degree and a CELTA, you will not normally qualify for employment with public-sector institutions that require their teachers to have TESL Ontario certification - such institutions generally receive government funding or provide LINC training.
+If you do not possess a completed university degree, even with a CELTA, you will not qualify for employment at any of the Canadian language institutes, either public or private, that are members of Languages Canada.
+With a university degree and a CELTA, you qualify for employment considerations with public-sector institutions (government funded programs such as LINC).
+However, these institutions generally prefer a TESL Ontario certification over a CELTA.

 You will come across many different acronyms for types of qualifications.
 TEFL (Teaching English as a Foreign Language), TESL (Teaching English as a Second Language) and TESOL (Teaching English to Speakers of Other Languages) are all common acronyms that mean essentially the same thing.
 All of these refer to English language teaching qualifications in general.